Lighting is an important element in any space, but especially in the kitchen.

 If you’re looking for a unique and different material for your kitchen, wicker is a great option to add an organic element.

 Mini-Pendants in a Row

-In this black and white kitchen remodel, we went with mini-pendants over the island.
-These black and gold mini pendants tie into the gold pot filler and pulls and the black and gold faucet.
-With the pendants over a kitchen island with a sink, you’ll want to make sure they don’t hang too low where it will be in the way when using your sink.
+With the pendants over a kitchen island with a sink, you’ll want to make sure they don’t hang too low where they will be in the way when using your sink.
 By installing three of them in a row, it adds a linear element to the space and brings in lots of lighting over the island.

 Subtle, Yet Bold

 These white Eugene Pendants from McGee & Co are beautiful and we love how they paired them with white cabinetry for a subtle, yet bold look.
 If you want your pendants to appear to blend into your kitchen, consider using white pendants with white cabinets.

 The size of these pendants still makes them a bold choice, but they work effortlessly with the rest of the space.

 With this chandelier, it provides a lot of lighting, but don’t have to install new electrical boxes.
 This makes it a great option if you’re replacing it with a single light that was above your island.